Policies and Procedures

 - Students in the MAP program as well as Wednesday academic elective classes (ie. Journalism, Debate, History/ Literature, Foreign Language, etc) are expected to complete work as assigned by the teacher in a timely manner.

-- Work that is turned in more than two weeks' late may not be accepted.
+- Work that is turned in late may not be accepted.

 - If you have a special circumstance (family visiting, illness, etc), please contact the teachers for arrangements.